eternalearth888/startingNull/README.md

 	Here are the basic rules on how I plan to make this happen:

-	1) Spend a minimum of two hours a day going through a chapter in a book and just doing it and reading it.
+	1) Spend a minimum of one hour a day going through a chapter in a book and just doing it and reading it.
-		a) Consider doing at least 4 on weekend days

 	2) When you are done with that chapter
 		a) Append to the 'Learning File'